OUR PEOPLE

 |

-Tracy Marciano left a career as Executive Director of an international brand marketing firm in New York to study historic preservation and landscape design.
+Tracy Marciano, a former Executive Director of an international brand marketing firm in New York to study historic preservation and landscape design.
 Tracy holds a Masters degree in Sustainable Planning and Development from Pratt Institute of Architecture and attended Columbia University for graduate studies in landscape design for urban environments.
 She has an interest in urban design for mental health, particularly the relationship between nature access, colour theory, fragrance, sound and other sensory elements.
 The concept of using “urban acupuncture”, or small pockets of improvements in design and planning to promote wellness is at the forefront of her current research.
 She works for CJS Architects in New York State focused on historic rehabilitations, master planning and sustainable development in urban centers and postindustrial sites.

 @NewPreservation |